elidoran/node-date-holidays/README.md

 // now returns true for any year: holidays.isHoliday(new Date(2000, 2, 3))

-// result is always an array containing holiday info's for the Date.
+// result is always an array containing holiday infos for the Date.
 // in this instance, it has one element which is the default empty object. result = holidays.getHoliday(new Date(2000, 2, 3))